-Fans cheer, but Asia gives iPhone 7 subdued welcome
+Fans cheer, but iPhone 7 gets a subdued welcome

 But Apple has not lost its shine for all customers.

-Marcus Barsoum, a 16-year-old who described himself as a "diehard Apple fan", spent two nights camped outside the Sydney store.
-By the morning, some 200 people were gathered in light rain to be the first customers globally to own iPhone 7s.
+Marcus Barsoum, a 16-year-old who described himself as a "diehard Apple fan," spent two nights camped outside the Sydney store.
+By morning, some 200 people were gathered in light rain to be the first customers globally to own iPhone 7s.

 Weary but elated, Barsoum charged into the store at 8 a.m. to the cheers of Apple staff.
 He emerged with a matte black iPhone 7, although he had wanted a larger 7 plus in jet black.